 source: Colgate SEC Filings

-- There are almost no discrepancies/errors: Since the financial transaction is immediately recorded as it occurs, there are almost no chances of discrepancies or errors.
-And since everything is recorded all the time, if one wants to do an audit, the information is easily available.
+- There are almost no discrepancies/errors: Since the financial transaction is immediately recorded as it occurs, there are virtually no chances of discrepancies or inaccuracies.
+And since everything is recorded all the time, if one wants to do an audit, the information is readily available.

-- Holistic but difficult to maintain: A business has different aspects.
-And if a business is huge, in a single day hundreds and thousands of financial transactions need to be recorded under accrual accounting.
-Maintaining all of these every day, day after day isn’t an easy job for any accountant.
+- Holistic but challenging to maintain: A business has different aspects.
+And if a business is enormous, in a single day, hundreds and thousands of financial transactions need to be recorded under this accounting.
+Maintaining all of these daily, day after day, isn’t an easy job for an accountant.

 Recommended Articles –

-This has been a guide to Accrual Accounting basis, their examples and its key differences from Cash Accounting.
-You may also have a look at these articles for enchancing your knowledge in accounting –
+This has been a guide to what is Accrual Accounting.
+We explain the concept with an example, along with the advantages, disadvantages, and concepts.
+You may also have a look at these articles for enhancing your knowledge in accounting –